NREL/floris/_sources/examples.md

 wave period, Ts, and wave height, Hs, is used to show the difference in power performance for different wave heights.

+### 32_specify_turbine_power_curve.py

+This example demonstrates how to generate a turbine dictionary or yaml input file based on a specified power and thrust curve.
+The power and thrust curves may be specified as power and thrust coefficients or as absolute values.

 ## Optimization

 These examples demonstrate use of the optimization routines